Dyslexia LegislationHas Legislation?Yes

 |DIBELS 6th Edition|

-ORS 342.147 requires adoption of standards for instruction on dyslexia that are aligned with the International Dyslexia Association.
+ORS 342.147 requires the adoption of standards for instruction on dyslexia that are aligned with the International Dyslexia Association.
 The requirement applies to endorsement areas that include a significant focus on reading instruction: Elementary Education-Multiple Subjects, English to Speakers of Other Languages, Reading Intervention and Special Education: Generalist endorsements.
 The purpose of the dyslexia instruction standards is to provide educators with the knowledge and pedagogy skills that best serve students with dyslexia and other learning disabilities.

 SB612 states, "Each school district shall ensure that at least one kindergarten through grade five teacher in each kindergarten through grade five school has received training related to dyslexia.
 The training must comply with the requirements described in subsection (3) of this section.
 (5)(a) A school district that does not comply with the requirements of this section and that does not secure a waiver from the department within the time required by the State Board of Education by rule is considered nonstandard under ORS 327.103.
 SB1003 further requires the Department of Education to annually develop a list of dyslexia training opportunities.